dplumeri/AA490_Project/Data_Sets/_Final_Data_Package/_ReadMe.txt

 	c.
 Run the model
 Step 5.
 Social Security
 	a.
 In the _Final_Data_Package, open the Social_Security.sas File.
 	b.
-Adjust the Libname line so that it reflects a directory native to your machine.
+Adjust the Libname line so that it reflects a directory native to your machine. 	which directs the Library to the Social Security Folder within _Final_Data_Package.
 	c.
 Run the code.
 	***YOU MAY HAVE TO RUN THIS CODE TWICE***
 	d.
 Results for each scenario can be found in the SS_Calc Library.
 A more detailed 		description of each can table be found in the report.